kenwals/kenwals/README.md

 - 💬 Ask me about taking care of houseplants and why i love pomodoro timers

-- 📫 How to reach me: kenwals@gmail.com
+- 📫 How to reach me: linkedin

 - 😄 Pronouns: he/him ☘️ :rainbow: